-Becky Hagenston's third collection of short stories, Scavengers, was chosen by Benjamin Percy as the winner of the Permafrost Book Prize and was published in 2016 by the University of Alaska Press.
+Becky Hagenston's fourth collection of stories, The Age of Discovery and Other Stories, won The Journal's Non/Fiction Prize and will be published by Mad Creek Books in 2021.
+Her third collection, Scavengers, was chosen by Benjamin Percy as the winner of the Permafrost Book Prize and was published in 2016 by the University of Alaska Press.

 Her second collection of short stories, Strange Weather, won the Spokane Prize for Short Fiction and was published in March 2010 by Press 53.